Worldwide Assurance for Employees of Public Agencies: History

 The Equitable Life Assurance Society was selected to underwrite the association's policies, setting up a worldwide system of low cost group life insurance.
 Through WAEPA, Equitable sold policies to employees of 40 U.S. agencies, including individuals from the Offices of Strategic Services and War Information, which often sent their men behind enemy lines, and also included air-traveling statesmen and Congressmen.
 By May 1945 only 24 death claims had been filed, allowing the insurer to return roughly 30% of the premiums to WAEPA.
 In turn, WAEPA was able to return a portion of those premiums back to their members.

 In 1961, the association changed its name and organizational structure to Worldwide Assurance for Employees of Public Agencies, and adopted a 501(c)(9) status.

 In November 1976, the association sold its building at 1720 Massachusetts Avenue, N.W. in Washington, D.C., then relocated offices to Falls Church, Virginia.

 In January 2017, WAEPA partnered with New York Life Insurance Company to underwrite its Group Term Life Insurance, ending its nearly 74-year relationship with AXA Equitable Life Insurance Company.

-WAEPA offers up to $1.5M in coverage, as well as a Chronic Illness Rider, Guaranteed Issue Group Term Life Insurance, and Group Short-Term Disability Insurance for new federal employees.
+WAEPA expanded its Group Term Life Insurance maximum coverage to $2 million in August 2026.
+The organization also offers a Chronic Illness Rider, Guaranteed Issue Group Term Life Insurance, and Group Short-Term Disability Insurance for new federal employees.

 Since 1996, WAEPA has refunded over $101 Million dollars in premiums to its members.